ethcatherders/EIPIP/All EIPIP Meetings/Meeting 020.md

 ### 2. How can we make the EIP process more well known?
 [Starting at 7:17](https://youtu.be/m1A3F4v7H4M?t=437)

-** Micah Zoltu **
+**Micah Zoltu**
-My vote is that we don't, too many peole know about the EIP process as it is.
+My vote is that we don't, too many people know about the EIP process as it is.
 I have way too much work.

-** Pooja Ranjan **
+**Pooja Ranjan**
 Generally, there are a very small group of people who are actually involved in the writing of an EIP.
-Those people are already engaged in ethereum developement.
-Most of them attend the All Core Dev meeting.
-So if we can get this out with the participants of the All Core Dev Meeting I think that is one place we can start to let people know about this process.
-Since we are avoiding any kind of EIP for stating the processes, we can definitly add it in the README section.
+Those people are already engaged in Ethereum development.
+Most of them attend the AllCoreDev meeting.
+So if we can get this out with the participants of the All Core Dev Meeting, I think that is one place we can start to let people know about this process.
+Since we are avoiding any kind of EIP for stating the processes, we can definitely add it in the README section.

-** Edson Ayllon **
+**Edson Ayllon**
 To Micah's point, the reason we don't have many editors is because not many people know about the process.
-Otherwise there would be more people asking to be editors.
+Otherwise, there would be more people asking to be editors.

-** Micah Zoltu **
+**Micah Zoltu**
-That is fair, but I fear the rate of growth of people wanting to drdaft EIPs will outpace the rate of growth of people wanting to be editors.
+That is fair, but I fear the rate of growth of people wanting to draft EIPs will outpace the rate of growth of people wanting to be editors.
-The EIP process is missused by a lot of people, I spend a lot of my day explaining to people why this is not a good EIP.
+The EIP process is misused by a lot of people.
+I spend a lot of my day explaining to people why this is not a good EIP.
 This thing they want to do is not appropriate for an EIP.
 So we need to attract the right people.
 We don't have a mechanism to do that, but whatever mechanism we chose, it should attract the right people.

 [Starting at 10:18](https://youtu.be/m1A3F4v7H4M?t=618)
-Long descussion about the process of network upgrades, much of it duplicated in theses files:
+Long discussion about the process of network upgrades, much of it duplicated in theses files:
 ### https://github.com/ethereum/EIPs/blob/master/EIPS/eip-1.md
 ### https://github.com/ethereum/EIPs/blob/master/README.md
 ### https://eips.ethereum.org/